GrinonBarrett/Taksidos/Core Rules/2=Combat/6=Dying and Unconsciousness.md

 If a combatant is incapacitated and an aggressor has no obstacles, they can simply kill their foe as an action if they have some means of inflicting damage other than a bare attack.

-If a creature ever has 10 wounds more than its maximum hitpoints, it dies.
-This is referred to as massive damage.

 If a creature with a Wound Table has no options remaining on the table, and receives a wound, it must perform an incapacitation save as a result of the "wound" it receives.

 Anytime a creature with no remaining hitpoints is incapacitated, it takes on a level of fatigue.
 A creature with points of undeath is not affected by this.